selflearning836-dotcom/Self-Learning-Platform/README.md

 Instructors can review student PRs, comment inline, and provide improvement suggestions.

 🔁 **Reusable Quiz Template**
-Easily adaptable for other subjects or future Python topics (e.g., OOP, Flask, Django, etc.).
+Easily adaptable for other subjects or future topics (e.g., OOP, Flask, Django, etc.).

 🔒 **Minimal Setup Required**
 No extra tools or installations — works entirely within GitHub using markdown.

 ---

-## 📋 Python Quiz – Multiple Choice Questions
+## 📋 Quiz – Multiple Choice Questions

 > 📝 **Instructions:** Choose the correct option (A/B/C/D) for each question.
 > Submit your answers in the `answers.md` file inside your forked repo and raise a pull request.